 The group with the same name exists in another OU of the AD.
 The storage OUs of migRaven and 8MAN are not same.

 Solution: The authorization groups, which migRaven in which 8MAN expects it, or set the storage location in 8Man, where the groups exists.

 The same name is in the same OU of the AD.
 The description of the groups is not same.
 The directory name in a group description is wrong.
 The directory name is inquired with the migration as the path and stored in the description while creating the authorization group in the AD.

 Solution: Ensure correct directory names in the description of the groups.

 b) 8MAN generates a new group, although a group with the same functions is already available

 If the group name exceeds a length of 60 characters, this name is reduced to max.
-60 characters.
-Possibly migRaven and 8MAN do not shorten similarly.
-This should be however rectified.
+60 characters. possibly migRaven and 8MAN do not short-cut similarly.
+This should be rectified.